DataDog/integrations-core/vsphere/README.md

 ## Data Collected

+Depending of the `collection_level` value you set in your check configuration, not all metrics below are collected.
+See the [Vsphere Data Collection Levels documentation][8] to discover for a given collection level which metrics are collected.

 ### Metrics

-See [metadata.csv][8] for a list of metrics provided by this check.
+See [metadata.csv][9] for a list of metrics provided by this check.

 ### Events